lucykate/lucykate.github.io/_pages/avocados.md

 {% include gallery caption="This is a sample gallery, this caption is optional" %}

-And some more text afterwards to make sure everything lines up.
+And some more text afterwards to make sure everything lines up, then a second gallery!

+{% include gallery2 caption="This is the second gallery" %}